engineblock/engineblock/docs/core_concepts.md

 ## Scenario Script

 When a Scenario runs, it is controlled directly by a control script.
-Even when simpler modes of using Em are used, the control script is still running the show.
+Even when simpler modes of using EB are used, the control script is still running the show.
 For very basic tests, such as running a single workload against a target system, this may simply be a command to start the activity.
 For more complex scenarios, multiple activities may be started or stopped in various orders, with adjustments on the fly to controls such as thread count, delay settings, workload mix, etc. The open-ended scripting capabilities are one of the more powerful features of EM.
 Consult the section on [scripting](scripting.md) for more details.

 #### _Dynamic_ Activity Parameters

 All of the activity parameters mentioned in this documentation are provided to the scripting runtime as control variables.
-That means that as you modify their values, the EM runtime is reacting to the changes.
+That means that as you modify their values, the EB runtime is reacting to the changes.
 This allows you to create a test which is as simple or as sophisticated as needed.

 #### Measurements

-Some core measurements are made by the EM runtime.
+Some core measurements are made by the EB runtime.
 These measurements are exposed to the control script as variables.
 However, they will be read-only to the control script.
 This makes it possible to dynamically adapt a test to the measured results as the test proceeds.